Bulgaria is set to give its largest coal plant permission to flout new, tighter EU industrial pollution laws designed to protect people’s health.

 “The government is giving coal a free ride and depriving the public of the right to formulate an informed opinion – this is precisely the reverse of how things should be.”

-Meglena Antonova, campaigner for Za Zemiata Access to Justice, said: “Here, we have a situation where some of the EU’s most conspicuous industrial polluters are being given a chance to duck out of complying with important new laws when they’re exactly the reason those laws were made in the first place.
+Meglena Antonova, campaigner for Greenpeace Bulgaria, said: “Here, we have a situation where some of the EU’s most conspicuous industrial polluters are being given a chance to duck out of complying with important new laws when they’re exactly the reason those laws were made in the first place.

 “The impact these plants have on health and the environment is being treated like a trade secret – but they concern everybody, and this information must be released.
 The court has ruled unambiguously on this – the authorities must release the cost-benefit analysis for Maritsa East II.”

 New data suggest that Bulgaria has the highest concentrations of dangerous particulate pollution in Europe, at the cost of up to 30% of its GDP each year.
 The research, by EU health experts HEAL, also estimates that the number of premature deaths attributed to pollution from Bulgaria’s power plants could be slashed by almost 80% if the new pollution standards are implemented.

 The authors recommend explicitly against derogations being granted.

 Bulgaria’s environment minister announced plans in October to allow multiple ageing coal plants to carry on polluting far above new EU legal limits, which are designed to protect people from toxic substances released when coal is burnt.